February 25th, 2021

 4. People: Select The Right Person For The Right Job

-Operations has now matched inventory to the appropriate storage media and understands when to execute the various AutoStore processes throughout the daily facility schedule based on the operational throughput capacities of the sub-system.
+Goods-to-person operations have now matched inventory to the appropriate storage media and understand when to execute the various AutoStore processes throughout the daily facility schedule based on the operational throughput capacities of the sub-system.
 With everything in place for flawless execution, leaders must now ensure resources are allocated to the correct departments to fully recognize the benefits of their upstream optimizations.

 Most Companies will defer to their Labor Management Systems (LMS) when evaluating the correct candidate for a job.
 Knowing an Associate can pick at 110% is great, but as shown in Table 1, it is possible to out pick a machine, which causes more worker idle time and is an ineffective use of labor.